chermehdi/go-egor/README.md

 ## Features

 - The current supported command list is outlined here, and you can find out more details in the docs page.
-    - `egor parse`: Starts listening for competitive companion chrome plugin to parse the task
+    - `egor parse`: Starts listening for competitive companion chrome plugin to parse a task or a contest.
     - `egor test`: Runs the tests of the current task and outputs the results.
     - `egor config`: Read/Change global configuration parameters.
     - `egor testcase`: Add a custom test case to this egor task.